 The Assumptions defined in the Security Target and some aspects of Threats and organisational Security Policies are not covered by the TOE itself.
 These aspects lead to specific security objectives to be fulfilled by the TOE-Environment.
-The following topics are of relevance: Obligations for ID_Card Issuer, Obligations for ID_Card issuer and CSCA, Obligations for ID_Card Issuer and CVCA, and Obligations for ID_Card holder.
+The following topics are of relevance: Obligations for the MRTD Issuer and Obligations for the Terminal's PKI.
 Details can be found in the Security Target [6], chapter 4.2.